Two California restaurants retain top Michelin ranking

-NEW YORK (Reuters) - Two California restaurants held on to their three Michelin stars on Tuesday when the restaurant guide announced the ranking in its latest edition for the San Francisco area.
+NEW YORK, Oct 23 (Reuters) - Two California restaurants held on to their three Michelin stars on Tuesday when the restaurant guide announced the ranking in its latest edition for the San Francisco area.

 Michelin awarded its highest ranking to The French Laundry and The Restaurant at Meadowood, both in the Napa Valley wine region.